Ccode-archives/Ccode/README.md

 Please send in pull requests to get your features here.

 ## How it works
-1. It first creates main.js and imports input lines.
+1. It first creates main.js and imports builtin module.
 2. It reads a file given to it and gets rid of whitespace such as tabs or spaces at the start or beginning of a command.
 3. Once it reads all the lines it runs the Javascript it created.
 4. It deletes the Javascript.